Adrian Wu MD (he/him)

 Emily Austin MD (she/her)

-Dr. Bielawska is a full-time Emergency Physician practising at Trillium Health Partners in Mississauga, Ontario.
+Dr. Hania Bielawska is a full time Emergency Physician practicing at Trillium Health Partners in Mississauga, Ontario.
 She completed medical school, Family Medicine residency, and an Emergency Medicine fellowship at the University of Toronto.
-Her academic interests are varied and include medical education, emergency ultrasound, breastfeeding medicine, and women’s health.
-Her other full-time job is raising two young boys, ages 5 and 5.
+She has been a presenter at local, national, and international conferences.
+Her academic interests are varied, but in particular she has a keen interest in women’s health as it intersects with emergency medicine, as well as exploring any subjects that don’t traditionally get as much attention in medical education.
+Her other full time job, arguably the toughest but most rewarding, is raising two young boys, ages 10 and 7.

 Hyoung Lho MD (he/him)

-Dr. Hyoung is an ER physician at North York General Hospital and an assistant professor in the DFCM at the University of Toronto.
+Dr. Hyoung Lho is ER physician at North York General Hospital and assistant professor in the DFCM at University of Toronto.
 He trained at NYGH and liked the place so much that he came back as a staff.
 He loves to travel and tries to explore different parts of the globe every chance he gets with his wife and four young children.

 Isaac Bogoch MD (he/him)